irahorecka/gardenofrecipes/recipes/md/ice-box-cookies.md

 # Ice Box Cookies

 From Beepsie (Barbara).
 These are delicious and crisp.
-They keep well...until you start tasting
+They keep well...until you start tasting.

 ## Ingredients